 Maloney battled the Reds over his salary throughout his career, often signing a contract shortly before or during spring training, which the Reds contended limited his participation and effectiveness at the beginning of the season.
 His typical slow starts (either poor outings or missed scheduled starts), constant complaints of arm miseries, and holdouts created a contentious relationship between him and Reds management which often played out in the local press.

 "If the Reds can't pay me what I think I am worth," Maloney said in 1966, the year of the infamous Koufax-Drysdale holdout, "then let them trade me to a club which will."19 When learning of Maloney's decision to remain in Fresno, his off-season home, until his demands were met, the Reds issued a public statement that they are prepared to play the season without him.
-Ultimately, Maloney signed for a reported $48,000, a 50% increase over his salary from the previous year.20
+Ultimately, Maloney signed for a reported $48,000, a 50-percent increase over his salary from the previous year.20

 Having traded Frank Robinson in the offseason, the Reds were in transition in 1966 and on their way to their first losing season since 1960.
 Maloney shut out the Phillies to begin the season despite having missed most of spring training, however, he was plagued by arm and shoulder stiffness and was dropped from the rotation in early May and missed two starts.
 Maloney finished with a 16-8 record - the Reds scored a total of just six runs in the eight losses - posted a 2.80 ERA, had his fourth consecutive (and last) season with more than 200 strikeouts, and led the National League with five shutouts.
 It ended a four-year stretch during which he averaged 18 wins and 235 strikeouts while holding batters to a .210 batting average.
 Maloney was never as dominant again.

 By 1969 Maloney was increasingly worn down by chronic arm problems which required regular cortisone shots and extra time between starts.
 In the previous two seasons he won 15 and 16 games, but he witnessed a precipitous decrease in innings pitched and strikeouts, averaging 202 and 167 respectively.
-His ERA gradually rose to over 3.00, including a 3.65 mark in 1968, the so-called "Year of the Pitcher."
-His status as staff ace was even questioned with the rise of the team's new flamethrower, 19-year old Gary Nolan, who burst on the scene in 1967.
+His ERA gradually rose to over 3.00, including a 3.61 mark in 1968, the so-called "Year of the Pitcher."
+His status as staff ace was even questioned with the rise of the team's new flamethrower, 19-year-old Gary Nolan, who burst on the scene in 1967.
 Maloney still had games when he exhibited his customary velocity and command, but they were tempered with shorter or less effective outings.
 He had just five games in two years with 10 or more strikeouts compared to 31 in the previous four years.

 Bad luck and fluke injuries haunted him as well.
 Against the Pirates on August 16, 1967, he removed himself after 6.1innngs of no-hit ball when the ankle he injured in the top of the inning running the bases made it impossible to pitch.
 This marked the second time in his career that he left a game while throwing a no-hitter.

 Maloney had a full training camp in 1969 and felt better at the start of the season than he had in years.
 Pitching consistently on five days' rest, Maloney posted two complete game victories in his first four starts and became the 47th pitcher to record 1,500 strikeouts.
 He pitched a no-hitter on April 30 at home against the Astros, striking out 13 and walking five, which served as a reminder of what he was capable of doing when healthy.
-Maloney severely pulled a groin muscle running out an RBI-double in the 8th-inning, and could barely walk.
+Maloney severely pulled a groin muscle running out an RBI double in the eighth inning, and could barely walk.
 This time he refused to depart yet again from a game in which he was working on a no-hitter.
-He returned to the mound in the 9th inning and ended the game by striking out Doug Rader.
+He returned to the mound in the ninth inning and ended the game by striking out Doug Rader.
 The 13 strikeouts were his highest total in three years, but also the last time in his career where his strikeout total hit double digits.